ToufickShaikh/ToufickShaikh/README.md

 </p>

 <p align="center">
-  🎓 Stealthily studying at Madarsa I Azam, Mount Road<br>
+  🎓 Stealthily studying at MGR University<br>
-  🌟 A 17-year-old explorer of web realms and engineering IoT wonders<br>
+  🌟 A 18-year-old explorer of web realms and engineering IoT wonders<br>
   💼 CEO of El Masculino and Developer at Shaikh Tools And Dies
 </p>